shinyworks/shinybatch/README.md

 other, like a “category” and “sub-category” selector.
-When the user changes the category, you need an `observeEvent()` to update the sub-category’s value to something valid. `validated_reactive_val()` and its wrappers like `vrv_factor_scalar()` simplify this pattern by building the validation logic directly into the reactive object itself.
+When the user changes the category, you need an `observeEvent()` to update the sub-category’s value to something valid. `validated_reactive_val()` and its wrappers like `vrv_fct_scalar()` simplify this pattern by building the validation logic directly into the reactive object itself.
 We also ensure that the changes happen in the correct order, and prevent observers from “seeing” the inconsistent state.

 ``` r